ajaviaad/neuroweave/README.md

 ## 📦 Deployment

-Runs from Google Drive with custom transformers and patched `modeling.py`.
+Runs with custom transformers and patched `modeling.py`.
-Zero cloud cost, zero dependency on HuggingFace servers.
+Zero dependency on HuggingFace servers.

 ---